PhD Thesis

 A Word template and a PDF template is provided, so students can use them (first pages must strictly match the templates).

 Theses may also be written as a compendium of publications.
 A thesis is written as a compendium of publications if it includes the content of some thesis author's publications (as-are, or with few changes).
-In this case, the theses should contain: table of contents, abstract (in Spanish and English), general introduction (related work, objectives, and hypothesis), methodology, compendium of at least three publications, general discussion (solution description, results analysis, conclusions, and future lines of research) and references.
+In this case, the theses should contain (more than 18,000 words of new content): table of contents, abstract (in Spanish and English), general introduction (related work, objectives, and hypothesis), methodology, compendium of at least three publications, general discussion (solution description, results analysis, conclusions, and future lines of research) and references.
 To be allowed to write the thesis as a compendium of publications, the thesis author must be the first author of three published papers (two of them may be merely accepted for publication, with a DOI) in journals listed on JCR listings at Q1 or Q2 positions, affiliated with the Universidad Politécnica de Madrid.
+When submitting the documentation for the thesis deposit, the request for thesis as a compendium of publications should also be submitted.
 The UPM website provides complete regulations for Theses as a compendium of publications.

 PhD thesis confidentiality